akshat-jjain/Google-Cloud-Traning/Secure Workloads in Google Kubernetes Engine: Challenge Lab/README.md

 ```
 kubectl apply -f ingress.yaml
 ```
 Open your domain name `https://YOUR_LAB_USERNAME.labdns.xyz` with HTTPS in a new tab.
-Now the WordPress application should be accessible like this:

 # Task 4: Set up Network Policy